Semantically Adversarial Learnable Filters: Problem Definition

 represents the probability of $\mathbf{I}$ being associated with class $i$ and $\sum_{i=1}^Dp_i=1$.
 The argmax predicts the class $y \in \{1,...,D\}$ as:

-Note that $y \neq\hat{y}$ when the prediction of the classifier is inaccurate.
+Note that $y \neq\hat{y}$ when the prediction of the classifier is {incorrect}.

-An adversarial perturbation, $\boldsymbol{\delta}$, modifies $\mathbf{I}$ to generate an adversarial example, $\mathbf{\dot{I}}$, as $\dot{\mathbf{I}} = \mathbf{I} + \boldsymbol{\delta}$ so that its (adversarial) class, $\dot{y} \in \{1,...,D\}$, assigned by the classifier differs from that of $\mathbf{I}$: $\dot{y}\neq y$.
+An adversarial perturbation, $\boldsymbol{\delta}$, modifies $\mathbf{I}$ to generate an adversarial example, $\mathbf{\dot{I}}$, as $\dot{\mathbf{I}} = \mathbf{I} + \boldsymbol{\delta}$ so that its (adversarial) class, $\dot{y} \in \{1,...,D\}$, assigned by the classifier, differs from that of $\mathbf{I}$: $\dot{y}\neq y$.
 Traditional adversarial examples flip the categorical label of an image disregarding the semantics of the labels~\cite{mopuri2020adversarial}.
-However, labels may be synonymous (e.g.~screen and television), highly granular (e.g.~the ImageNet dataset includes labels for 130 breeds of dogs)~\cite{tsipras2020imagenet}, or belonging to the same semantic class (e.g.~the labels of the Scene365 dataset can be divided into two groups, based on whether the scene is considered private or non-private~\cite{Mediaeval2018}).
+However, labels may be synonymous (e.g.~screen and television), highly granular (e.g.~the ImageNet dataset~\cite{deng2009imagenet} includes labels for 130 breeds of dogs)~\cite{tsipras2020imagenet}, or may belong to the same semantic class (e.g.~the labels of the Scene365 dataset can be divided into two groups, namely private and non-private scene~\cite{Mediaeval2018}).

 Our goal is to group the $D$ categorical labels into $S$ classes and to prevent an attack from selecting a label within the same class.
 Let $\mathbf{W}\in \{0,1\}^{D \times S}$ be a matrix that identifies categorical labels belonging to the same class $s$.
 In this paper, we focus on the $D=1000$ ImageNet labels and consider the $S=11$ classes generated through WordNet~\cite{tsipras2020imagenet}.
 These classes are dogs (containing 130 labels); other mammals (88 labels); birds (59 labels); reptiles, fish, amphibians (60 labels); invertebrates (61 labels); food, plants, fungi (63 labels); devices (172 labels); structures, furnishing (90 labels); clothes, covering (92 labels); implements, containers, misc.~objects (117 labels); and vehicles (68 labels).
-Other scenarios include the $D=365$ Scene365 labels and the $S=2$ classes defining private (60 labels) or non-private (305 labels) PixelPrivacy scenes~\cite{Mediaeval2018}, and the $D=30$ Cityscape labels and $S=8$ classes flat (4 labels), construction (6 labels), nature (2 labels), vehicle (8 labels), sky (1 label), object (4 labels), human (2 labels), and void (3 labels), defined for urban scenes~\cite{cordts2016cityscapes}.
+Other scenarios include the $D=365$ Scene365 labels and the $S=2$ classes defining private (60 labels) or non-private (305 labels) PixelPrivacy scenes~\cite{Mediaeval2018}; and the $D=30$ Cityscape labels and $S=8$ classes defined for urban scenes: flat (4 labels), construction (6 labels), nature (2 labels), vehicle (8 labels), sky (1 label), object (4 labels), human (2 labels), and void (3 labels)~\cite{cordts2016cityscapes}.